Dash-Industry-Forum/Ingest/draft-mekuria-mmediaingest-01.md

 ## Abstract

-   This Internet draft presents a best industry practice for
+   This draft presents a best industry practice for
    ingesting encoded live media to media processing entities.
    Two profiles of the media ingest are defined covering the most
    common use cases.
 The first profile supports active media